 New Mexico Symphonic Chorus

 The volunteer members of the chorus are a diverse group.
-Among the 89 singers, approximately 20 are professional musicians working in music-related fields, 38 hold degrees in music and nine maintain private teaching studios.
-All of the singers have studied voice, are currently studying voice or play an instrument.
-Some travel from as far as Santa Fe, Socorro, and Gallup to sing in the chorus.
+Among the singers, approximately 16 are professional musicians working in music-related fields, 34 hold degrees in music, and seven maintain private teaching studios.
+All of the singers have studied voice, are currently studying voice, or play an instrument.
+Some travel from as far as Santa Fe and Socorro to sing in the chorus.